-You can then synchronize this training with the clock, and it will tell you step by step what the objective of each stage is.
-It should tell you if you meet the objective indicated in each of the stages, like the rest of the models in the range, but for some reason I do not know yet have been able to enable it.
-I do not know if it will be "a feature" (ie now save it for higher models), or some software error.
-What it will do is mark the laps for you so you can perform the analysis of each of the stages.
+This training podrás then synchronize it with the clock, and it will be the one that tells you step by step what is the goal of each stage.
+It should tell you if you meet the target indicated in each of the phases, just like the other models in the range, but for some reason that I do not know they have not yet podido enable it.
+I don't know if it will be "a feature" (i.e. they are saving it for higher models now), or some software bug.
+What it will do is mark the laps for you so you can do the analysis of each stage.

 You can also schedule interval training from the clock, but it will be a little easier.

 You can define warm-up, cool-down, work and recovery periods, each with a specific duration (in time or distance).
 What you cannot do in this mode is to specify a target for each stage (you cannot indicate that your work interval is between 3:50 and 4:00 as in the image above).